Measuring Oscillations with A Million Atmospheric Neutrinos

-In this context, the ORCA experiment provides a better directional reconstruction than IceCube, as in the latter, there is more scattering of photons due to the presence of air bubbles trapped in the ice.\\ As charged particles propagate through a medium, they polarise the medium around them.
-When these particles move faster than light in that medium, photons from the polarization, unable to keep up with the particle's pace, form a characteristic cone of light around the direction of motion, with an opening angle of approximately $\sim 42^o$ depending on the medium.
+In this context, the ORCA experiment provides a better directional reconstruction than IceCube where there is more scattering of photons due to the presence of air bubbles trapped in the ice.\\ As charged particles propagate through a medium, they polarize the medium around them.
+When these particles move faster than light in that medium, photons from the polarization, unable to keep up with the particles' pace, form a characteristic cone of light around the direction of motion, with a characteristic opening angle depending on the medium's refractive index.
 The detection of this radiation allows the reconstruction of the direction and production vertex of the charged particle.
 Additionally, being proportional to the number of photons emitted, the momentum of the particle is inferred from the charge collected by the PMTs.